esoadamo/thesis/chapters/05 Solutions methodology.md

-To select and formulate which solutions best fit the needs of every profile, it is necessary first to formulate a methodology for selecting those solutions.
-The selected methodology for this thesis consists of questions and answers to them in the form of options with assigned scores of relevancy.
-The questions that this thesis asks are:
+To select and formulate which solutions best fit the needs of every profile, it is necessary first to formulate a methodology for evaluating those solutions.
+Each service is compared with a set of 9 criteria.
+Each criterion is formulated as a question with a single-choice answer.
+Every answer is then awarded up to 6 or 8 points, where scores for each answer were defined after consultation with the thesis supervisor.
+The final score of the solution is equal to the sum of scores for each criterion.
+The scores are balanced to prefer solutions that provide higher convenience for the user and their ability to adjust the solution to their needs if they hit an obstacle over fully understanding the underlying inner workings.
+For example, a low-tech skilled student's understanding of how iCloud Drive performs encryption of the data provides a lower overall benefit over their ability to set up synchronization of files between their iPhone and Windows laptop in a time under a few hours.
+Similarly, if the solution does solve almost all of the family's problems and needs, it is more valuable, even if not completely free, over a larger number of smaller but free solutions that would need to be set up and managed independently, increasing spent overhead along the way.

+The criterion questions that this thesis asks are:

 - How long does it take to set the solution up?
 	- Under half an hour -- 8 points